robertocannella/IT-Automation/docs/Debugging.Resources.md

 ## System Tools

 Some tools to help find the root cause
-* `strace <file_name>`:   Calls that the programs running on our computer make to the kernel
+* `strace <file_name>` [bash] :   Calls that the programs running on our computer make to the kernel

     ```
         strace -o <output_file> <executable_file>
         strace <executable_file> | less
     ```
     In the simplest case strace runs the specified command until it exits.
-It intercepts and records the system calls which arecalled by a process and the signals which are received by a process.
-The name of each system call, its arguments and its return value are printed on standard error or to the filespecified with the -o option. [more...](https://man7.org/linux/man-pages/man1/strace.1.html)
+It intercepts and records the system calls which are called by a process and the signals which are received by a process.
+The name of each system call, its arguments and its return value are printed on standard error or to the file specified with the -o option. [more...](https://man7.org/linux/man-pages/man1/strace.1.html)

-* `psutil` (process and system utilities): a cross-platform library for retrieving information on running processes and system utilization (CPU, memory, disks, network, sensors) in Python. [more...](https://pypi.org/project/psutil/)
+* `psutil`[python] (process and system utilities): a cross-platform library for retrieving information on running processes and system utilization (CPU, memory, disks, network, sensors) in python. [more...](https://pypi.org/project/psutil/)
     * `psutil.cpu_percent()`: shows that CPU utilization
     * `psutil.disk_io_counters()`: byte read and write for disk I/O
-    * `psutil.net_io_counters()`: byte received and send for newtork I/O bandwidth
+    * `psutil.net_io_counters()`: byte received and send for network I/O bandwidth

-* `rsync` (remote sync): a utility for efficiently transferring and synchronizing files between a computer and an external hard drive and across networked computers by comparing the modification time and size of files. [more1...](https://linux.die.net/man/1/rsync) [2...](linuxtechi.com/rsync-command-examples-linux/)
+* `rsync` [bash] (remote sync): a utility for efficiently transferring and synchronizing files between a computer and an external hard drive and across networked computers by comparing the modification time and size of files. [more1...](https://linux.die.net/man/1/rsync) [2...](linuxtechi.com/rsync-command-examples-linux/)
     ```
         rsync -zvh [Source-Files-Dir] [Destination] # copy/sync files locally
         rsync -zavh [Source-Files-Dir] [Destination] # copy/sync directories locally